 Amazon has issued a defense of its health and safety record here.

 This and similar developments once again bring into focus the motivation, and at times the imperative, to increase automation in the logistics and delivery chain, says research firm IDTechEx.

 It has been examining the technological and commercial trends in this field for several years.
 Its report “Mobile Robots, Autonomous Vehicles, and Drones in Logistics, Warehousing, and Delivery 2020-2040” focuses on automation of movement in every step of the logistics and delivery chain ranging from a warehouse or a factory to the delivery of goods to the final customer destination.

 Handling & Storage Solutions spoke to Jeff Cashman, SVP and global chief operating officer at GreyOrange to get his take.

 Cashman said: “We’re all witnessing the devastating impact COVID-19 is having on our daily lives and on the economy and it’s difficult to imagine going back to business-as-usual anytime soon.
-COVID-19 is changing the fulfilment industry in real-time as it becomes increasingly critical to fulfil orders faster and more efficiently than ever to get critical medical supplies to those who need them most, including first-responders, hospitals and health care workers.
+COVID-19 is changing the fulfillment industry in real-time as it becomes increasingly critical to fulfill orders faster and more efficiently than ever to get critical medical supplies to those who need them most, including first-responders, hospitals and health care workers.
 Many companies are struggling to keep up with amplified expectations and demand as more consumers turn to ecommerce for everyday needs and essentials as “stay at home” becomes the new normal.

 “Across the globe, warehouse workers, truck drivers and supply chain operations teams have joined doctors and other health care workers on the front line to meet citizens’ needs.
 Companies locked into rigid automation in their DCs can’t handle the shock of this extraordinary unplanned peak demand.
-Now more than ever we are seeing how essential scale, mobility and flexibility are in automated fulfilment systems.”
+Now more than ever we are seeing how essential scale, mobility and flexibility are in automated fulfillment systems.”